 Taxpayer Consent Language

-MISMO's Taxpayer Consent Language was created to provide a consistent way for the mortgage industry to comply with the new requirements which goes into effect on December 28, 2019.
-This language provides consent for both express purpose on the usage of the tax information as well as gaining express constant to share the tax information with third parties, a common practice in the mortgage industry.
+MISMO's Taxpayer Consent Language was created to provide a consistent way for the mortgage industry to comply with the new requirements which go into effect on December 28, 2019.
+This language provides consent for both express purpose on the usage of the tax information as well as gaining express consent to share the tax information with third parties, a common practice in the mortgage industry.